waynecharr/Social_Network_API/README.md

 - "Worked with Tutor Juan Delgado.
 Helped me with creating a seed file for mongodb, as well as helping me with my controllers, models, and api routing."
 - "Updated the seeds.js file and made adjustments to some of the models to better populate seeds.
 Updated port to 3003."
 - "Made quite updates to routes, models, and started redoing users-controller.
 Fixed the get all users function."
-- "Updated user-controller have all the get, put and add friends working."
+- "Updated user-controller have all the get, put and add users working."
+- "Finished all user-controllers.
+Finished add and remove friend."